mbernste/mbernste.github.io/_posts/2026-09-22-ai_quantity_vs_quality.md

 The quality gap explains why humans have more work to do than ever
 ------------------------------------------------------------------

-Moreover, this phenomenon explains to me why it feels like the amount of work we human knowledge workers have to do is higher than ever.
-For every

-Moreover, the more low quality work that is produced, the more work it takes to close the quality gap!
-Therefore, AI has drastically increased the amount of work that humans need to perform.
+Moreover, this phenomenon explains why it feels to me like the amount of work we human knowledge workers have to do is higher than ever.
+For every unit of work produced by an AI, a human has to close the quality gap.
+No matter how small this quality gap becomes, as the quantity produced by AI becomes cheaper, the amount of work we humans have will increase anyway!
+The AIs will continue to generate output and ever increasing rates and we humans will have to close the quality gap in each unit of that output.
+Therefore, I conjecture that so long as AI does not reach human-level quality, humans will play an important role in the economy.